 - RDP version 5.2 was vulnerable to MITM – man-in-the-middle attacks causing eavesdropping and session hijacking.

 How is RDP exploited?

-As mentioned above, RDP has multiple vulnerabilities, out of which the most popular is the Bluekeep vulnerability.
+As mentioned above, RDP has multiple vulnerabilities, the most popular of which is the Bluekeep vulnerability.

 Exploiting Bluekeep has become very simple, and anyone with just basic knowledge of how computers work can exploit this vulnerability as exploit codes are available publicly on the internet.
 One of the most common hacking frameworks, Metasploit has the exploit code in it; all a person needs is the IP addresses of the target system and an updated KALI Linux system to hack the machine.

 For example, it is quite an easy task to exploit Bluekeep using Metasploit Framework:

 >> use cve_2019_0708_bluekeep_rce